 Track both regular and irregular expenses.
 On the same token, you need to record all expenses, including regular and irregular expenses.
 For example, some of your expenses, such as insurance, may come quarterly, semi-annually, or annually.
 You may wish to break those down into a monthly approximation (examples could include insurance premiums, taxes, homeowner’s association fees, investment contributions, etc.).
 Groceries and utilities are also expenses that can be approximated to smooth out your cash flow statement.

 The following is a list of income sources and expenses that you may wish to include in your personal cash flow statement.
 You will need to tailor it to your needs.

 - Freelance/consulting income

-- Government benefits (unemployment, disability, VA benefits, welfare, etc.).
+- Government benefits (unemployment, Social Security Disability benefits, VA disability benefits, welfare, etc.).

 - Child support/alimony

 - Interest income

 - Social Security Retirement Benefits